-In order to perform a financial transaction within the Bitcoin network, you need a wallet with which to send and receive payments.
+In order to perform a financial transaction with Bitcoin you need a wallet to send and receive payments.
 Like the wallet or purse you have in your pocket which serves several uses and may contain coins and/or barter, debit, credit or store cards, it is used to perform a financial transaction of some kind.
 A Cryptocurrency wallet serves exactly the same purpose, but for one or more cryptocurrencies such as Bitcoin.

 Why are there so many wallets?

 When you buy something from a physical store or a market, you might use cash, a credit or debit card, paywave or if you're really unlucky - a cheque.
 Typically your decision to use any one of these will be based on 1). whether the vendor accepts a particular form of payment and 2).
 The fees charged by your bank to use one.

 With cryptocurrencies there is a far more granular choice available to you: How private does this transaction need to be?
 How comfortable am I with the amount of personal information being requested of me?
 How much of my funds do I need access to immediately vs medium and long term?

 Might I need more than one wallet?

 Because of the range of available features and depending on your use; a single wallet may not fulfil all of your requirements.
 At present, some wallets do a great job of performing standard Bitcoin payments, but a basic job of doing Lightning Payments.
 Therefore, you might want a dedicated Lightning wallet if this is something you envisage doing frequently.
 We do expect some consolidation to occur over time, where major wallets provide a common set of functionality.
 However, even then, some form-factors will still provide for very specific uses and will compliment others.

 Can I be sure your wallets are not scams?